Extinction (astronomy): General characteristics

 R(V) is known to be correlated with the average size of the dust grains causing the extinction.
-For our own galaxy, the Milky Way, the typical value for R(V) is 3.1, but is found to vary considerably across different lines of sight.
+For the Milky Way Galaxy, the typical value for R(V) is 3.1, but is found to vary considerably across different lines of sight.
 As a result, when computing cosmic distances it can be advantageous to move to star data from the near-infrared (of which the filter or passband Ks is quite standard) where the variations and amount of extinction are significantly less, and similar ratios as to R(Ks): 0.49±0.02 and 0.528±0.015 were found respectively by independent groups.
 Those two more modern findings differ substantially relative to the commonly referenced historical value ≈0.7.

 The relationship between the total extinction, A(V) (measured in magnitudes), and the column density of neutral hydrogen atoms column, NH (usually measured in cm−2), shows how the gas and dust in the interstellar medium are related.
 From studies using ultraviolet spectroscopy of reddened stars and X-ray scattering halos in the Milky Way, Predehl and Schmitt found the relationship between NH and A(V) to be approximately: